Some algebraic structures in KPZ universality: The Robinson-Schensted-Knuth correspondence

 \subsection{Robinson-Schensted correspondence.}

-Young tableaux are of significance in representation theory as, among others, they classify the irreducible representations of the symmetric group.
+Young tableaux are of significance in representation theory in part because they classify the irreducible representations of the symmetric group.
 We refer to \cite{F97} for the use of Young tableaux in combinatorics, representation theory and geometry.
 Of importance to us is that Young tableaux encode information on quantities like the {\it longest increasing subsequence} in a permutation.
 This is done via the Robinson-Schensted ($\rs$) algorithm, which gives a one-to-one correspondence between a permutation $\sigma\in S_N$ and a pair of standard Young tableaux, which we will denote by $(P,Q)$.
 The algorithm is as follows: Consider a permutation